sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.rst.txt

    Inserts a table containing all of the animal's medical treatments AnimalLogs
+   Inserts a table containing all of the animal's log entries IncidentLogs
-   Inserts a table containing all of the animal's log entries LitterMates
+   Inserts a table containing all of the incident's log entries LitterMates
    Inserts a table containing a list of the animal's littermates MovementPayments